openMLA/photon-ultra-controller/README.md

 > [!Important]
 >
 > This project is still under construction.
-Raspberry pi configuration settings need to be added.
 The PCB design needs a fix for the current pinout.
-All small fixes.
+Shouldn't take much time.

 # Photon Ultra DLP controller